Place content here. This is a site-wide alert banner.

 This process is used for hiring all types of regular staff (non-academic) employees, including administrative, technical, managerial, professional, service and maintenance employees.
 Although this process may be followed in some cases to hire temporary/casual employees, managers wanting to hire a temporary/casual employee should first consult the Temporary Staffing website.

-Note: The guides and job aids referenced in this procedure can be found on the Yale Hiring website.
+The guides and job aids referenced in this procedure can be found on the Yale Hiring page.

 Through position management efforts, the hiring manager is responsible for identifying the need for a new or replacement employee and for obtaining the necessary verbal approvals within his/her unit.
 The department works with their Human Resources Generalist to confirm job description and grade in order to move forward with recruitment efforts.
 The hiring manager can contact the unit’s Staff Recruiter in the Staffing & Career Development Office (Staffing Office) of Human Resources (HR) to begin discussing the upcoming recruitment strategy.